 Tips for reducing drinking

 Need a hand managing your drinking habits?
-Chat to your doctor.
+Chat with your doctor.